Redpanda in Kubernetes

 Managed Kubernetes

-• Control plane maintenance: The managed service provider maintains and updates the control plane software, ensuring that it remains secure, reliable, and up-to-date.
+• Control plane maintenance: The provider maintains the control plane, ensuring security and reliability.

-However, you are still responsible for deploying and maintaining your Redpanda instances on the worker nodes.
+You remain responsible for deploying and maintaining Redpanda instances on worker nodes.

 Bare-metal Kubernetes environments

-• Cost efficiency: Owning and operating your own hardware may prove to be more cost-effective.
+• Cost efficiency: Owning and operating your hardware may be more economical over time.

 Documentation conventions

-• Resource names: Kubernetes resources names, such as Service or PersistentVolume, are distinguished by the use of Pascal case.
-These are the names of resources when specified as a kind in manifest files.
+• Resource names: Kubernetes resource names, such as Service or PersistentVolume, are capitalized and in Pascal case to match the manifest files.

-• Helm values: Helm values, such as storage.persistentVolume.enabled, are rendered in monospace font and written according to the JSON path specification.
+• Helm values: Helm values, like storage.persistentVolume.enabled, are displayed in monospace font.

 Next steps

-Or, you can explore our production workflow to learn more about the requirements and best practices.
+Or, explore our production workflow to learn about requirements and best practices.